gwmanthorp/rigid_body_physics_engine/README.md

 [A 2D Physics Engine](https://gwmanthorp.github.io/rigid_body_physics_engine/)

 This project is a simple 2D rigid body physics engine built from scratch using Rust.
-It uses the ggez game engine for rendering and the nalgebra library for vector mathematics.
+It uses the macroquad game engine for rendering and the nalgebra library for vector mathematics.
 Watch circles collide, bounce, and respond to gravity in a fun, interactive simulation!

 # 🎯 Overview